-- TJPA reported in October 2024 that significant progress has been made in the negotiations with PG&E but noted that existing TJPA agreements with both Caltrain and SFPUC do present additional jurisdictional complexities. - TJPA/Caltrain Railyard Agreement for Transbay DTX 4th and King Railyard Site Work • Caltrain (permanent easement holder) - Weekly technical meetings are also informing negotiating positions. - Parties developing CMGC procurement plan for 21-4KYB had anticipated release of RFQ in Q1-2024, but this will be delayed due to design changes to implement the 4KYB Revised Concept based on the 30% Design scope approved by Caltrain. - Draft 4KY Railyard Agreement has been reviewed by Caltrain.
+- TJPA reported in October 2024 that significant progress has been made in the negotiations with PG&E but noted that existing TJPA agreements with both Caltrain and SFPUC do present additional jurisdictional complexities. - TJPA/Caltrain Railyard Agreement for Transbay DTX 4th and King Railyard Site Work - Caltrain (permanent easement holder) - Parties developing CMGC procurement plan for 21-4KYB had anticipated release of RFQ in Q1-2024, but this will be delayed due to design changes to implement the 4KYB Revised Concept based on the 30% Design scope approved by Caltrain. - Draft 4KY Railyard Agreement has been reviewed by Caltrain.
 The remaining term sheets are being developed as well as the schedule for finalization of the agreement.
-The agreement will terminate upon approval of the MCA with Caltrain. - The Sitework MOA expired on September 30, 2024 and TJPA added the scope of the MOA to the Interim Agreement via amendment.. - Prologis (property fee owner) - TJPA previously advised that the agreement timeline development continues to make progress but remains dependent on TJPA's ongoing work with Caltrain. - TJPA and Caltrain continue to engage Prologis frequently, including bi-weekly meetings, on specific topics and technical issues in support of development of the terms of the future agreement. - Prologis encroachments on the project site are underground. - Project has identified two potential easements needed for an existing manhole and an at-grade billboard.
-Discussions with Caltrain continue.
+The agreement will terminate upon approval of the MCA with Caltrain. - The Sitework MOA expired on September 30, 2024 and TJPA added the scope of the MOA to the Interim Agreement via amendment. - Prologis (property fee owner) - TJPA previously advised that the agreement timeline development continues to make progress but remains dependent on TJPA's ongoing work with Caltrain. - TJPA and Caltrain continue to engage Prologis frequently, including bi-weekly meetings, on specific topics and technical issues in support of development of the terms of the future agreement. - Prologis encroachments on the project site are underground. - Project has identified two potential easements needed for an existing manhole and an at-grade billboard.
+Discussions with Caltrain continue. - TJPA has prepared a summary utility exhibit presentation to provide Prologis with an overall understanding of the utility relocation impacts.